strangetom/ingredient-parser/docs/source/tutorials/options.rst

 Default: **False**

-Some units have metric and imperial (US customary) versions with the same name but representing different quantities, such as fluid ounces, cups, pints, quarts or gallons.
+Some units have have multiple definitions versions with the same name but representing different quantities, such as fluid ounces, cups, pints, quarts or gallons.

-:class:`pint.Unit` objects are assumed to the metric version of the unit unless this is set to **True**.
+:class:`pint.Unit` objects are assumed to be the US customary version of the unit unless this is set to **True**.

 .. topic:: Example